 Where does Skyscanner's emissions data come from?

-Skyscanner's Greener Choices are powered by the Travel Impact Model (TIM).
+Skyscanner's flight emissions data is powered by the Travel Impact Model (TIM).

 What is the Travel Impact Model?